top of page

 For this activity, I'll start you with simple graphs.
 You'll graph some data, draw a line of best fit, determine the shape of the graph and the type of function it generates and IF IT IS LINEAR, calculate the slope.
 If it is not linear, you'll wait until we are in class for the lesson linearization.

 You can do the tedious data plotting, point by point, if you'd like.
-Or you can use technology for good.
-The PhysicsAviary has a graphing program that's pretty stinking awesome.
+Or you can use technology to save you time.
+The Physics Aviary has a graphing program that's pretty stinking awesome.
 It's new to use in my AP Physics class this year.
 Go to:

 Awesome Graphing Program

 With the program, you enter the data, telling the generator what goes on the x and y, it generates a graph and you can do the analysis from there.
-The beauty of this program is that it will calculate the slope for you.
+The beauty of this program is that it will calculate the slope or constant for you.
 You can then click on the arrow to enlarge the graph and either use the clipping tool to copy and paste it into a word file or similar or print it from the web.
 HOWEVER, this does not negate the need to show all of your work.

 If you want to use a paper grid, go here to download graph paper: graph paper for AP physics I recommend that you go ahead and print out 4 copies of this paper.
 It has room beneath the graph to do the analysis.

-In AP physics, you must have a minimum of five data points and more is always better.
-Graph the data to the left.
+Graph the data to the left on graph paper or using the Physics Aviary graphing tool.
+Label it as Graph Practice 1.
 Generate a line of best fit.
 Print the graph and show the full analysis.
 You will turn this one in, but you'll want to check your work to see that you understand.
 When it's done, go to: Mrs. D's graph 1 to see how you did.
 It's the pdf to the right.

 Did you get all the nuances of the graph?